YOUR LEGACY IS WHAT YOU LEAVE BEHIND

 To ensure your memories and values live on for a long time, you can leave behind a written record, or memoir, your current loved ones and future family to enjoy.
 Writing about your life and lessons you have learned will mean a great deal to the generations that after you.

 You can record a message or write a letter for each family member.
-In these personal message you may include special requests of family members or simply espouse some of the lessons you have learned in life.
-Personal memoirs are also a popular option for those who wish to pass on what they have learned to their immediate family and future generations.
-What if you have an interest in genealogy?
-You can turn that family tree into a written family history.
+In these personal message you may include requests of family members or simply espouse some of the lessons you learned in life.
+Personal memoirs are also a popular option for those who wish pass on what they have learned to their immediate family and future generation What if you have an interest in genealogy?
+You can turn that family into a written family history.

 Legacy planning also focuses on your place in your community.
 If there is a cause that is close to your during your lifetime, why not leave a legacy for that charity?
 Providing with a charitable trust can help you to share your legacy with your community.

 When you leave behind a charitable legacy, you can improve the lives of those in your community after you passed away.
 Such a Trust will help others after your death and provide family with a break from some or all estate taxes on the portion given to the charity.